-We now use the $\bar{x}$ values obtained in our measurements from Section V-B to analyze the scalability of the AVPS for an FTP server, database server and web server under the same conditions shown in the previous sections and for a single AVPS engine (i.e., N=1).
-Note that the values of $\bar{x}$ used here correspond to the worst-case scenario in the automated tests, i.e., case (3) in which all rules generate a violation and an alert but traffic is not blocked.
+We use the \bar{x} values obtained in our measurements from Section V-B to analyze the scalability of the AVPS for an FTP server, database server and web server under the same conditions shown in the previous sections (see Table IV).
+Note that the values of \bar{x} used here correspond to the worst-case scenario in the automated tests, i.e., case (3) in which all rules generate a violation and an alert but traffic is not blocked.